Source File

 Final assembly"We have buffer stock"How many weeks of actual dysprosium/terbium exposure do we carry at the magnet level?

-This is why chinese-rare-earth-monopoly remains the right pillar bridge.
+This is why China's Rare Earth Monopoly: Strategic Materials Explained remains the right pillar bridge.
 The structural moat is still processing depth, not only geology.

 What The Official Language Tells Buyers